dzackgarza/Notes/Class_Notes/2020/Complex Analysis/sections/Appendix.md

 - Morera: Integrals vanishing along every rectangle implies holomorphic.
 - Schwarz Reflection: ???
 - Identity Theorem: Two functions agreeing on a set with a limit point are equal on a domain.
+- The ring of holomorphic functions on a domain in $\CC$ has no zero divisors (by the identity principle).

 ## Precise Refinements